Being a Volunteer is Easy!

 - Fundraising, marketing, events, photography, administrative work, videography, and the list really goes on!

-Group VolunteeringRDA welcomes volunteer groups of (Up to 20 pax) to come in and work on not just fundraising and awareness projects but also facility improvement projects and clean up tasks which range from helping around the horse stable to clearing up our pasture, painting our fences, or even equipment building for games in the therapy sessions!
+Group VolunteeringRDA welcomes volunteer groups of (Up to 20 pax) to come in and work on not just fundraising and awareness projects but also facility improvement projects and clean up tasks which range from helping around the horse stable to clearing up our pasture, painting our fences, or even equipment building for games in the sessions!

 Please reach out to us to find out which opportunities are currently available.
 Volunteering your time at RDA Singapore not only allows us to maintain and improve our facilities, but also serves as a great opportunity for your group to bond through the experience of teamwork, problem solving, and, of course, working on a fun project for a great cause!